Skip to content

 Putting It Together: The 14-Day Route

-A logical European 14-day itinerary follows the foliage southward:
+A logical 14-day itinerary follows the foliage southward:

 The timing shifts depending on how late in autumn you travel.
 A late-September departure chases the earliest Hokkaido colour; a mid-October departure focuses on Nikko, Takayama and Shirakawa-go; a November trip is Kyoto and Tokyo in their full glory.
 If you'd like an expertly guided version of this journey, A Passage Through Japan covers many of these highlights in a single well-paced route.